-And if you want to get down and dirty about it, you can get in your car and tour the Chinon district, either north of the river Vienne (from L’Île-Bouchard – roughly – to Savigny en Véron) or on the south bank (from L’Île-Bouchard – roughly – to Saint-Germain-sur-Vienne) with the winemakers list on your lap.
-You will find a good listing on the AOC website, and a selection of addresses on the website of Vignoble et Découvertes local chapter – this one including restaurants and hotels and covering Bourgueil and Azay as well.
-Most winemakers that advertise on the side of the wine trail welcome tourists and master at least one foreign language, usually english.
+And if you want to get down and dirty about it, you can get in your car and tour the Chinon district, either north of the river Vienne (from L’Île-Bouchard to Savigny en Véron) or on the south bank (from L’Île-Bouchard to Saint-Germain-sur-Vienne) with a winemakers list on your lap.
+You will find a good listing on the AOC website, and a selection of addresses on the website of Vignoble et Découvertes local chapter – the latter including restaurants and hotels and covering Bourgueil and Azay as well.
+Most winemakers that advertise on the side of the wine trail welcome tourists and master at least one foreign language, usually English.
 Some have full-fledged visitors centers and offer a range of wine-related experiences from elaborate picnics to horse carriage rides to escape games.

 Then again, Chinon is only one of the Loire Valley wines and its district is surrounded by other “appelations” that may catch your fancy :

 - Vouvray and Montlouis (1 hour drive to the east)

 - Bourgueil and Saint-Nicolas de Bourgueil (30 minute drive to the north)